 Who is a candidate for dental implants?

 Anyone who is missing one or more of their teeth due to injury, disease or decay may be a candidate for dental implants.
 If one, a few or all teeth are missing, dental implants in conjunction with a crown or bridge can replace those teeth.
 Occasionally, older patients express concern that their age may prevent them from enjoying the benefits that dental implants offer.
 However, health is more of a determining factor than age.
 If you're healthy enough to have a tooth extracted, you're probably healthy enough to receive dental implants.
-Your dentist will determine if you are a candidate for dental implants after a careful evaluation of your dental and medical health history.
+Your dentist will determine if you are a candidate for dental implants after a careful evaluation of your dental and medical health history in a dental implant consultation.
 At this time all your questions can be answered.

 Is there any pain or discomfort involved?